 Learn how to lead the process of implementing a solution so that it is viable, reliable, and desirable; learn how to provide the strategic and business tools to spot and implement future scenarios of value; and learn and create tools to measure your solution’s impact.

-The final thesis project is a capstone course during which you’ll be responsible for all phases of the design process, from initial development to final solution: Seek out and develop your own project for a real client from either the for-profit or non-profit space; consult with clients; organize teams; and oversee process, deliverables, and final solutions.
+The final thesis project is a capstone course during which you’ll be responsible for all phases of the design process, from initial development to final solution.
+You will be supported as you seek out and develop your own project for a real client from the for-profit or non-profit space.
+You will consult with clients, organize teams, and oversee process, deliverables, and final solutions.

 Transformation is key -- for the organizations we help and the MDes candidates themselves.